Optimizing resource efficiencies for scalable full-stack quantum computers: Example of noisy computation

-It is important to note that the same algorithm can be implemented using different circuits.
+To understand how the algorithm is taken into account by MNR, it is important to note that the same algorithm can be implemented using different circuits.
 Here, the {\it algorithm} refers to the overall operation we want to perform on the qubits, while a {\it circuit} is an instruction set specifying the sequence of gates on the qubits to carry out the algorithm.
 In the MNR methodology, the architecture of the circuit can be viewed as a control parameter for the algorithmic task.
 Our simple example here is the algorithm implemented by the circuit in Fig.~\ref{Fig:NISQ_circuit}, which bears structural similarities with a quantum Fourier transform circuit ~\cite{Nielsen2011Jan}.
 It comprises sequences of two-qubit (2qb) gates grouped into sub-circuits, marked with different colors in Fig.~\ref{Fig:NISQ_circuit}).
 For $Q$ qubits, this circuit has $Q-1$ sub-circuits, and $\frac{1}{2}Q(Q-1)$ 2qb gates.
-It can be ``compressed" by having the sub-circuits overlap, noting that there are idling qubits within each sub-circuit.
+It can be ``compressed" by having the sub-circuits overlap, noting that there are idling qubits within each sub-circuit \footnote{We take the uncompressed circuit and label sub-circuits from left to right (from 1 to $Q-1$).
+Then at compression step $i$, we compress all sub-circuits to the left of the sub-circuit $i$, and leave uncompressed all sub-circuits to the right of sub-circuit $i$.
+Here ``compress'' means moving sub-circuits into each other, as in Fig.~\ref{Fig:NISQ_circuit}, such that as many gates are performed in parallel as possible.
+The compression factor is then defined as $\epsilon=(i-1)/(Q-2)$, so $\epsilon=0$ (meaning $i=1$) is the uncompressed circuit, and $\epsilon=1$ (meaning $i=Q-1$) is the fully compressed circuit.}.
 We define a compression parameter $\epsilon$, set to be 0 for the scenario where all sub-circuits are performed in sequence with no overlap (top circuit of Fig.~\ref{Fig:NISQ_circuit}).
 We can then make a succession of compression where some sub-circuits are partially performed in parallel with their preceding sub-circuits.
 Maximum compression occurs when $(Q-3)/(Q-1)$ sub-circuits are partially parallelized in this manner (bottom circuit of Fig.~\ref{Fig:NISQ_circuit}).

 In this section, the compression $\epsilon$ plays the role of a control parameter of software nature.
 This comes in addition to the hardware parameters used for the single-qubit gate, namely, the processor temperature $T_{\rm qb}$ and the control line attenuation $A$ (here taken to be identical for all lines).
-We will thus minimize the resource cost as a function of the triplet $(T_{\rm qb},A,\epsilon)$. \\
+We will thus minimize the resource cost as a function of the triplet $(T_{\rm qb},A,\epsilon)$.